Communication Sciences and Disorders, B.S.

 Why Study Communication Sciences and Disorders at Grand Valley?

 - Unique curriculum, including broad exposure to communication and swallowing disorders.

-- The US Bureau of Labor Statistics (2016-2026) anticipates an 18 percent increased need for speech-language pathologists due to an aging population; the growing number of autistic children needing communication and social interventions; and improved survival rates for premature infants.
+- The U.S. Bureau of Labor Statistics (2021-2031) anticipates a 21-percent increase in need for speech-language pathologists due to an aging population, the growing number of autistic children needing communication and social interventions, and improved survival rates for premature infants.

-- The US Bureau of Labor Statistics (2016-2026) anticipates a 21 percent increased need for audiologists due to hearing loss and balance disorders in an aging population; early hearing loss identification in infants; and advances in hearing aid design.
+- The U.S. Bureau of Labor Statistics (2021-2031) anticipates a 10-percent increase in need for audiologists due to hearing loss and balance disorders in an aging population, early hearing loss identification in infants, and advances in hearing aid design.